deemp/anki-decks/De-Ru/de-ru.md

         * For SQL queries

 ### Changes
-* Added articles of nouns
+* Add articles of nouns
+* Add umlauts
 * Switch vebs to lowercase
+* Use card template for Android TTS support

 ## Contribute
 Edit [table](./De-Ru.txt) and send a pull request